 - Input data must be read from S3.

 - Data types used for the columns must be supported by Amazon S3 Select.

-- Data format must be either CSV or JSON.
+- The data format must be either CSV or JSON.

 - Compressed data is currently not supported.